acceleratescience/large-language-models/docs/index.md

 The main outcome of this workshop is to have you conversing with an LLM about your own research or data.

-Or you can just pick a section that interests you.
+You can work through the workshop in order... or you can just pick a section that interests you.

 <!--
 <div class="grid cards" markdown>